ceever/PCManFM-Qt-Context-Menu/README.md

 * JPEG (compact) => **imagemagick**
 * Send to: Bluetooth => **blueman**
 * Send to: Email => **thunderbird**, **perl**
+* Send to: 7z archive => **p7zip-full**

 If not yet installed on your system, install via:
-<pre>sudo apt install ghostscript pdftk zenity poppler-utils udisksctl python3 python2 libimage-exiftool-perl imagemagick blueman thunderbird perl</pre>
+<pre>sudo apt install ghostscript pdftk zenity poppler-utils udisksctl python3 python2 libimage-exiftool-perl imagemagick blueman thunderbird perl p7zip-full</pre>

 **Compact PDF actions:**
 * These are various ways to make a PDF smaller, with *ps2pdf* being the simplest one.